 Without increasing automation capabilities, IT support teams can find themselves overwhelmed with simple yet time consuming queries.
-This not only results in slow service but also demotivates most support personnel who do not enjoy repetitive tasks that do not challenge them intellectually.
+This results in slow service and demotivates most support personnel who do not enjoy repetitive tasks that do not challenge them intellectually.

-Bots can automate various complex system administration tasks around IT applications and infrastructure, including taks such as:
+Bots can automate various complex system administration tasks around IT applications and infrastructure, including tasks such as:

 19- Regular diagnostics: It’s painful to hear the same problem from multiple people.
 And that’s exactly what happens when a system has a catastrophic failure.
-As teams work to resolve the problem, they also need to deal with calls of colleagues asking when the system would be up.
-Regular diagnostic work by bots puts tech support teams one step ahead of all other teams and lets them respond to possible failures before they can be noticed by regular users.
+As teams work to resolve the problem, they also need to deal with colleagues’ calls asking when the system would be up.
+Regular diagnostic work by bots puts tech support teams one step ahead of all other teams and lets them respond to possible failures before regular users can notice them.
 This improves both user satisfaction and saves support personnel from wasting time on calls about problems they already know about.

 Argos Labs shared a good example on regular diagnostics.
-A bot regularly checks live camera status to ensure that issues are spotted before they are noticed by users.
+A bot regularly checks live camera status to ensure that issues are spotted before users notice them.

 21- Opening up internal tools to customers or employees